What to Pack?

 - The nearest building address is the entrance station at 518 SD-87, Custer, SD 57730

-- Beware of using smart phones or GPS to find us as they are often incorrect in rural areas like this.
-If you just print out and follow the directions from the link below, you will most likely arrive on time to our Sylvan Lake meeting place.
+- Beware of using smart phones or GPS to find us.
+They are often incorrect in rural areas like this.
+If you just print out and follow the directions from the link, you will most likely arrive on time to our Sylvan Lake meeting place.